-Ensure when the parking brake is applied that the vehicle stays securely in place.
+NOTICE When the parking brake is applied, make sure the vehicle stays securely in place.

-To release parking brake: Squeeze brake lever.
-Lever lock should automatically return to its original position.
-Brake lever should return to rest position.
+To release the parking brake, simply squeeze the brake lever.
+It should return to the rest position.

 Make sure parking brake is released before operating the vehicle.
 If parking brake is left ON while riding, it may cause damage to the brake system and cause loss of braking capacity and/or fire.